adithyanraj03/Summarize_NLP_Meeting-Intelligence-Agent/README.md

 - You can modify and distribute the software
 - Commercial use requires licensing from the original authors

-For full license details, see the LICENSE file in the repository.
+For full license details, see the [LICENSE](https://github.com/adithyanraj03/Summarize_NLP_Meeting-Intelligence-Agent/blob/main/LICENSE) file

 ## 👨‍💻 Contributors